• Skip to primary navigation

 Canned green chilis being poured into a baking dish.

-It starts with the layer of green chilis.
+It starts with a layer of green chilis.

 Baked Not Fried